gildas/go-logger/README.md

 # Thanks

 Special thanks to [@chakrit](https://github.com/chakrit) for his [chakrit/go-bunyan](https://github.com/chakrit/go-bunyan) that inspired me.
 In fact earlier versions were wrappers around his library.

-Well, we would not be anywhere without the work of [@trentm](https://github.com/trentm) and the original [trentm/node-bunyan](https://github.com/trentm/node-bunyan).
+Well, we would not be anywhere without the original work of [@trentm](https://github.com/trentm) and the original [trentm/node-bunyan](https://github.com/trentm/node-bunyan).
 Many, many thanks!